tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

     -   make 'dictionary of utopia UI' a dd-dt list?
     -   improve blockquote - cite, e.g. give blockquote the attribute
     -   make directives like `tip` to break up the flow of the text
+-   UX
+    -   try and be rigorous about not repeating links, except when linking to different sections of the same document
+    -   make sure link texts stay consistent and clear. for inspiration, see the section [Structure link text](https://developers.google.com/style/link-text#structure-link-text) in the Google Developers Style Guide
 -   give 'skip to the steps'-link extra special styling
 -   don't repeat links, especially right next to each other
 -   add: make own demo gif?